eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Information Cosmos

-Information physics suggests a vision of the cosmos as an evolving information processing system achieving ever-greater degrees of self-awareness and self-direction.
+Information dynamics suggests a vision of the cosmos as an evolving information processing system achieving ever-greater degrees of self-awareness and self-direction.

 ### The Cosmic Internet